 Emergency contacts: 911

 Transport and driving: Driving is on the right-hand side of the road.
-Santo Domingo has a metro system and there are buses throughout the country, but most expats prefer to drive.
+Santo Domingo has a metro system, and buses are available throughout the country, but most expats prefer driving.

 Expat Health Insurance